admin-ch/CovidCertificate-App-Verification-Check-Service/README.md

 docker run -p 8080:8080 -e APIKEY=<API obtained from BAG> adminch/covidcertificate-app-verification-check-service:latest
 ```

 The service is now exposed on port 8080 (change the first number in the `-p` argument to change the port).
+By default, the service will connect to the `prod` environment, which should be used to verify actual certificates.
+For testing and development, add `-e ENV=dev` or `-e ENV=abn` to change to the respective environment.

 ### Verifying certificates